DK26/wrapin-py/README.md

 ## Test List

-*This list only indicates what has been tested and proven to work so far and does not reflect possible usability for other systems*
+*This list only indicate what has been tested and proven to work so far and does not reflect possible usability for other systems*

 - QRadar Community Edition 7.3.3 (`Custom Actions`)
   - Rust binary file, compiled for  `i686-unknown-linux-musl`